 |Gold||Covers a variety of major and minor vehicle parts, including your water pump, alternator, and starter.||An owner of an older or high-mileage vehicle that’s in good shape.
 The components covered are generally related to expensive repairs.|

 |Silver||Covers the most important parts of your vehicle, including the transmission and water pump.
 This is CarShield’s most affordable plan.||An owner of an older vehicle that wants basic coverage for expensive repairs without paying a premium price.|

 |Aluminum||Covers most electrical and computer related problems, including the engine control module and starter.||An owner primarily concerned about potential electrical and/or computer related vehicle problems.|

 |Motorcycle & ATV||Covers motorcycles and all-terrain vehicles.||An owner looking to cover their motorcycle or ATV.|

 You can set up your CarShield extended warranty with a $0, $50 or $100 deductible.

-CarShield reviews show that customers are pleased with the company’s comprehensive extended warranty offerings, which also include added benefits with most coverage plans:
+CarShield reviews show that customers are pleased with the company’s comprehensive extended warranty service, which also include the following added benefits with most coverage plans: